Parliamentary.ai

 Overview

-This bill aims to improve the enforcement of vehicle noise limits in England, Wales, and Scotland by allowing the use of automatic monitoring equipment.
-It introduces fixed penalties for noise limit breaches and sets out rules for the admissibility of evidence gathered by these devices.
+This bill aims to improve the enforcement of vehicle noise limits in the UK by allowing the use of automatic monitoring equipment.
+It introduces fixed penalties for noise offences and clarifies the admissibility of evidence gathered by these devices.

 Description